 It’s not your fault since, for more than five decades, we’ve been brainwashed to believe that saturated fat such as butter or bacon causes heart disease.
 It’s such a deeply ingrained belief that few people even question it.
 It’s just part of our culture now.

 Well, I’m here to tell you that you shouldn’t be afraid to eat butter!
 I can hear the exciting reactions already – lol!

 Is Butter Healthy For You?
 Studies Say Yes!

-The reason butter was demonized is because it is loaded with saturated fat.
-We were lead to believe that saturated fat from animal products, dairy products and butter were the cause of high cholesterol which then caused heart attacks.
+The reason butter was demonized is that it is loaded with saturated fat.
+We were lead to believe that saturated fat from animal products, dairy products, and butter were the cause of high cholesterol which then caused heart attacks.